-This is the something else, the insider tip kind of place of Yppenplatz.
-The little open air Beisl/ Gasthaus – opposite to the hip cafe strip on the market side – is easy to recognise by the 3 beer bench and wooden table setups that make up this timeless Carinthian eatery.
-Everything Carinthian is served up here (including the charm) – some unheard-of type of craft beer, spritzers made from wine from the region, a great Jauseteller (plate of Austrian-style antipasto) including cold cuts (traditional ham, sausages and cheese from the region), and some mean Kasnudln (typical Carinthian cheese filled pasta) to enjoy with your beer.
+This is the something else place of Yppenplatz.
+The little open air Beisl/ Gasthaus – opposite to the hip cafe strip on the market side – is easy to recognise its wooden beer bench and table setup that make up this timeless Carinthian eatery.
+All things Carinthian are served up here – some unheard-of type of craft beer, spritzers made from wine from the region, a great Jauseteller (plate of Austrian-style antipasto) including cold cuts (traditional ham, sausages and cheese from the region), and some mean Kasnudln (typical Carinthian cheese filled pasta) to enjoy with your beer.
 It’s also the kind of place where middle-aged, old-school rocker looking types, enjoy their daytime binge-drinking, but, to be quite honest, doesn’t this describe all of us deep down?

 Farmers market @ Yppenplatz